oceanprotocol-archive/dev-ocean/doc/development/python-developer-guide.md

 Add the `--log-cli-level info` (or other logging level) argument to the run configuration, to post logging messages into the console.

 ## Local package management and virtual environments

 ### Anaconda
 For handling packages and environments.
-Includes the python version in the environemt.
+Includes the python version in the environment.

 Can use `conda` with `pip` if a package is not on the main channel, but check [conda-forge](https://anaconda.org/conda-forge) as well, many packages have been